What is Thangka?

-Thangka is an ancient type of Tibetan art, which has been practised and preserved in the Himalayan region for over two thousand years.
+Thangka painting is an ancient type of Tibetan art, which has been preserved in the Himalayan region for two thousand years.
 Thangka is a Tibetan word, which means 'recorded message'.
-It is a scroll like painting which can be explored like a map through visual symbols and colours.
-Each detail is intricate and has a deep meaning, referring to parts of the Buddhist philosophy.
-Hence, Thangka is meant to combine fine art with spirituality, to create a captivating art piece filled with philosophical meaning.
+Tibetan Thangka is a scroll like painting which can be explored like a map through visual symbols and colours.
+Each detail is intricate and has a deep symbolic meaning, referring to parts of the Buddhist philosophy.
+Hence, Buddhist Thangka is meant to combine fine art with spirituality, to create a captivating art piece filled with philosophical meaning.

 All of our paintings come from the original birthplace of Thangkas, which is Tibet, Nepal, North India and Bhutan.
 Depending on the size and quality of details it can take an artist up to three years to complete a single piece, using 24 Carat Gold, Sterling Silver and Himalayan minerals.
 Authentic Thangkas are painted on cotton, usually depicting a Buddhist deity, scene or mandala.